Skip to main content

 Available data, code, and protocols from the resource:

-The SARS-CoV-2 serology data is summarized in a dashboard at the Swedish Pandemic Preparedness and COVID-19 Data Portal.
+The SARS-CoV-2 serology data is summarised in a dashboard at the Swedish Pathogens Portal.
+A second dashboard has also been established to summarise work on multi-disease serology testing.

 SOPs, guidelines, publications, etc. describing the resource: